marifw70/marifw70/README.md

 # I'm currently looking for a job as an Data Scientist/Data Analyst

 - 🌱 I’m currently learning to be Data Scientist
-- 👯 I’m looking to collaborate with other Data Scientist
+- 👯 I’m looking to collaborate with others Data Scientists

 ## Connect with me: